Teak vs Shorea Wood

 Shorea and Teak both have the same qualities when it comes to weathering.
 While Shorea may have more of a red brown tint verses the Teaks golden brown color, they both will bleach in the sun to a grey color.
 Teak oil can be used on both of the woods to bring back the color of the wood.
 They both have a 20 year plus life if they are not abused and taken care of by applying oil regularly.

-Our point of writing this is not to talk you out of buying teak furniture but to inform you that there are other options if you want to get a premium outdoor hardwood furniture set.
+Our point of writing this is not to talk you out of buying teak furniture but to inform you that there are other types of wood if you want to get a premium outdoor hardwood furniture set.

 |Teak (Tactona Grandis)||Shorea (Balau)|